Temirzzz/vue-comp-tailw-ant-express/README.md

 ## Technologies
-Vue, tailwindcss on frontend.
+Vue, tailwindcss, ant design on frontend.
 Express js, mysql on backend.

 ## Setup and launch